agodemar/FlightMechanics4Pilots/docs/_mypages/0001c_airspeeds.md

 ### Ice formation

+The thermography of a Boeing 737-800 Pitot probe with heating activated is shown below.
+This example, provided in 2012 by the Irish Air Accident Investigation Unit (AAIU), shows that in a poorly designed system heat (red) might not reach the tip of the tube, where ice can form and corrupt airspeed measurements.

+{% include image.html
+  url="/assets/img/B737_Pitot_Heat_Map.jpg"
+  width="30%"
+  description="Thermal imaging of a Boeing 737-800 Pitot probe with heating activated.
+  Test used by Boeing to address several Pitot tube anomalies occurred before 2012."
+  %}

-Most Pitot tubes have one or more drain holes connected to the pressure chamber, and are essentially "self-draining".
+Most Pitot tubes have one or more drain holes connected to the pressure chamber.
+The tube are made essentially "self-draining" by the presence of the holes.
 They are used to drain away atmospheric water and other contaminants preserving the proper functioning of cockpit indicators connected to the Pitot-static system.

 {% include image.html
   url="/assets/img/Pitot_Drain_Holes.jpg"